Dialysis Patient Citizens

-Dialysis Patient Citizens is a U.S. non-profit organization based in our nation's capital dedicated to improving dialysis citizens’ quality of life by advocating for favorable public policy.
+Dialysis Patient Citizens is a U.S. non-profit organization based in Washington, D.C., dedicated to improving dialysis citizens' quality of life by advocating for favorable public policy.

 History

 Dialysis Patient Citizens was founded in 2004 with the stated goals of advocating for self-care, fostering and strengthening partnerships among patients and caregivers, achieving adequate dialysis-related funding, and ensuring up-to-date, optimal clinical protocols.

 Membership

 Currently, DPC has 28,000 members.
 Membership is free and open to dialysis and pre-dialysis patients and their families.
 Members have the opportunity to take part in guiding the organization's policies and mission.

 Organization

 DPC is a patient-led organization.
 The Board of Directors is made up of patients currently on dialysis or who have been on dialysis, but now have a kidney transplant.
 Through membership surveys, DPC members can help set the organization's advocacy and education priorities.
 Membership can also provide input into the organization's Board-approved public policies.
 The national organization is overseen by a Board of Directors, which is currently headed by Andrew Conkling.
 Board members are elected to two-year terms.
 DPC's bylaws require the President, Vice President and a majority of its Board to be current dialysis patients.